Request a cash offer on your home

 It may sound like a counterintuitive step for an as-is sale, but getting the inspection results upfront can illuminate any issues that could impact the value of the home and inform an accurate pricing strategy.
 If a buyer requests further deductions to the price based on their own inspection, you may be able to point to how the estimated cost of certain repairs was already baked into the list price.

-McKnight says that homes sold ‘as is’ in the area typically sell for less than regular listings, but it’s difficult to give details on exactly how much less since “as-is” homes aren’t tracked on the local MLS.
+McKnight says that homes sold as-is in the area typically sell for less than regular listings, but it’s difficult to give details on exactly how much less since as-is homes aren’t tracked on the local multiple listing service (MLS).

 Not sure what your home is worth?
 You can start with a free price estimate from HomeLight’s Home Value Estimator (HVE).